zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 Great questions!

-zulhfreelancer said over 7 years ago on Rails API - Authentication with JWT :
+zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 Thanks.
 What do you mean by this?